 Will there be clinical hours?

-As for all accelerated tracks, yes.
-Even if you have enrolled for distance learning, you are still required to carry out a certain number of clinical hours, as well as work with real patients, colleagues, and mentors.
-Given the fast-paced nature of your studies, you will need to be consistently prepared for hands-on practice and also do some autodidactic learning sessions if you want to be fully psyched-up for what will be asked of you.
+As for accelerated tracks, yes.
+Even if you have enrolled in distance learning, you are still required to carry out a certain number of clinical hours, as well as work with real patients, colleagues, and mentors.
+Given the fast-paced nature of your studies, you will need to be consistently prepared for hands-on practice and do some autodidactic learning sessions to be fully psyched-up for what will be asked of you.
 You typically need to finish over 1,000 clinical hours for any accelerated MSN program.
 This might not sound very challenging, but remember that clinical rotations are the most exhausting and time-consuming part of earning your Master’s Degree.
 This is particularly accurate if you are pursuing a specialty in advanced nursing practice.

 What if you’re not eligible for your MSN specialization?

 If your academic background has no tangency whatsoever with healthcare or you are coming from a history of non-related jobs with no nursing experience, choosing your desired specialty may be a daunting or even impossible task.
-If you have never worked as an RN, but you want to specialize in advanced practice and become a Nurse Anesthetist, for example, you might not be eligible for the MSN track you are after.
+If you have never worked as an RN, but want to specialize in advanced practice and become a Nurse Anesthetist, for example, you might not be eligible for the MSN track you are after.
 You would need at least 12 months working as a critical care nurse to be able to join the program.
 So how do you go about making these specializations available to you?

 What about a traditional Master’s Degree?

 A conventional Master’s Degree program is a worthwhile career choice, but it also differs significantly in requirements, time and course format from an accelerated track.
 For example, classes typically take place on campus in the afternoon or morning for a traditional program.
 But accelerated studies can involve weekend courses, as well as late evenings spent in the classroom.
 Although they are commonly completed on campus, there have been increasingly more online and distance learning options available.
-For these, you are only required to be present in certain hospitals, or healthcare facilities to finish your clinical practice.
+For these, you are only required to be present in certain hospitals or healthcare facilities to finish your clinical practice.

 An accelerated MSN track is the fastest, most direct route to nursing pre-licensure.
-When you complete the program, you will be prepared and qualified for the specialized position of your choice and will be able to start practicing up to 3 years earlier than you would following a traditional track.
+When you complete the program, you will be prepared and qualified for the specialized position of your choice and able to start practicing up to 3 years earlier than you would following a traditional track.
 These are all crucial advantages to consider when deciding what you want to do next on your career path.
-Nonetheless, accelerated studies do present a very real downside – the inability to keep up with the program.
+Nonetheless, accelerated studies present a very real downside – the inability to keep up with the program.
 The stringent, busy and rapid nature of the coursework means that you might easily fall behind, struggle and even fail many of your exams.
 You need full commitment, proficiency and a remarkable ability to withstand stress and fight procrastination if you want to finalize your studies and earn your certification.
-Other than that, an accelerated MSN program has undeniable benefits that will build up your career in the long run.
+Other than this, an accelerated MSN program has undeniable benefits that will build up your career in the long run.